ruslan-marian/message-store/README.md

-# message-store
+# Message Store
-A basic message store
+A RESTful API to work as a basic message store